4fecta/4fecta.ca/_posts/how-i-got-cco-silver-without-solving-anything/2021-05-16-how-i-got-cco-silver-without-solving-anything.md

 This goes first since it was the problem I eliminated first.
 After reading all the problem statements right off the bat, problem 3 already seemed concerningly difficult.
 The best I could come up with was some 2-SAT approach based on clockwise or counterclockwise travel, but the dependencies and conditions simply did not work out.
 After fiddling with it for a bit longer, I decided that this was probably the killer problem of CCO 2021, and dropped it completely (of course, the first subtask being worth 12 points helped with that realization as well).
 Back to the other two.

+### P1.
+Travelling Merchant

+I invested a fair amount of time into this problem.
+My first impressions were "oh hey, I finally found the template free easy Tarjan's problem" that previous CCOs all had (at least, some variation of a template problem).
+However, the problem quickly managed to shove my words back into my mouth as I ponder the details for around an hour (hint, it wasn't Tarjan's at all).